raspberrypilearning/my_board/en/step_6.md

 ## What next?

-If you are following the [OurPathwayNeedsAName](https://projects.raspberrypi.org/en/raspberrypi/pathway-name) pathway, you can move on to the [Puzzle room](https://projects.raspberrypi.org/en/projects/puzzle-room) project.
+If you are following the [OurPathwayNeedsAName](https://projects.raspberrypi.org/en/raspberrypi/pathway-name) pathway, you can move on to the [Linked rooms](https://projects.raspberrypi.org/en/projects/#) project.
 In this project, you will make a puzzle room out of linked web pages for people to explore.

 --- print-only ---